IRAs: Traditional or Roth?

 Contributions

-Roth Earned Income Limitations
+Roth Income Limitations

 With a Roth IRA, there are income-eligibility rules.
-For 2023, single tax filers must have a modified adjusted gross income (MAGI) of less than $138,000 to contribute up to the contribution limit to a Roth IRA.
-Per the IRS, contribution limits are phased out (reduced) when MAGI is $138,000 to $153,000 for single and head of household filers.
-If you are married and filing jointly, you must have a MAGI of less than $218,000 in 2023 to contribute to a Roth.
-Contribution limits are phased out when MAGI is from $218,000 to $228,000.1
+For 2025, single tax filers must have a modified adjusted gross income (MAGI) of less than $150,000 to contribute up to the contribution limit to a Roth IRA.
+Per the IRS, contribution limits are phased out (reduced) when MAGI is $150,000 to $165,000 for single and head of household filers.
+If you are married and filing jointly, you must have a MAGI of less than $236,000 in 2025 to contribute to a Roth.
+Contribution limits are phased out when MAGI is from $236,000 to $246,000.1

 Withdrawals

 In regard to distributions, only the traditional IRA has required minimum distributions (RMDs).
 Both types of IRAs involve potential penalties if money is withdrawn before age 59½.
 Importantly, there are no required minimum distributions from the Roth IRA.* This additional deferral opportunity can be a significant advantage in terms of asset accumulation.
-Another benefit is tax-free distributions to beneficiaries.
+Another Roth IRA benefit is tax-free distributions to beneficiaries.
 In the case of a traditional IRA, your beneficiaries will pay the income tax on their required distributions.

 Which IRA Makes Sense for You?

 Whether a traditional or a Roth IRA is the better choice for you or if having both types of accounts makes sense depends on a number of factors, such as your life expectancy, current and future income and tax brackets, cash needs in retirement and the tax status of your beneficiaries.
 Generally speaking, for those in a high tax bracket today, the contributions that can be made to a traditional IRA can be highly beneficial in lowering annual income amounts for income tax purposes, assuming you qualify for a tax deduction.
-Many people in this category will also benefit from a traditional IRA when withdrawing the funds at retirement since they will most likely be in a lower tax bracket (withdrawals from a traditional IRA are taxed at ordinary income tax rates).
+Many people in this category can also benefit from a traditional IRA when withdrawing the funds at retirement since they may be in a lower tax bracket (withdrawals from a traditional IRA are taxed at ordinary income tax rates).

 Converting a Traditional IRA to a Roth IRA